ediboko1980/infrastructure/servers.md

 - 22 SSH - no passwords
 - 80 HTTP - HTTPS redirect only
-- 443 HTTPS - static + attestation service
+- 443 HTTPS - static + reverse proxy to attestation service